kalepeterson/InetSysDev-GH-Community-Health/README.md

     * Week: [http://127.0.0.1:5000/unstable/rstudio/shiny/timeseries/pulls/week](http://127.0.0.1:5000/unstable/rstudio/shiny/timeseries/pulls/week)
     * Day: [http://127.0.0.1:5000/unstable/rstudio/shiny/timeseries/pulls/day](http://127.0.0.1:5000/unstable/rstudio/shiny/timeseries/pulls/day)

+# Database Schema
+This project will not be using a schema that is distinct from GHData.
+We will be utilizing the infrastructure that GHData currently has in place.
+GHData uses the GHTorrent database, the schema of which can be found [here](http://ghtorrent.org/files/schema.png).

+# Example Use Cases
+* use cases, code snippets

 # Contributions
 We are currently not accepting contributions.
 This file will be updated if that changes in the future.